aclark4life/blog-2017/2017/03/20/ten-years-blogged.rst

 Unimaginatively, it was titled `First Post <https://blog.aclark.net/2007/03/16/first-post/>`_.

 Since then, a lot has changed.
-To celebrate this milestone, allow me to recap some significant personal and professional changes.
+To celebrate this milestone, allow me to recap some significant personal and professional events for you.

 +-----------------------------------------------------------------------------+------------------------------------------------------------------------------+
 | **Then**                                                                    | **Now**                                                                      |